mstover/CodeLearner/docs/level_one.md

 Currently, the getCount() method returns the number 0.
 This is not correct.
 In your accept method, you will need to call `input.length` and do something with the value (hint: it probably involves [variables](terms.md#variables)).

+After you have written your code, run `gradle npm_run` to run and see if you pass.

 That's all!
 Good Luck!
 Once you finish,